The Fast and Spurious: Developer Productivity with GenAI: Limitations

-This study captures developers’ perceptions of GenAI’s impact on productivity using self-reported survey data.
-While such perceptions may not fully align with objective productivity outcomes, they reveal key patterns and tensions worth unpacking.
+\textbf{Limitations of Perceptual Productivity Assessment.} This study captures developers’ perceptions of GenAI’s impact on their productivity using self-reported survey data, which may not reflect objective productivity outcomes.
+However, we grounded our survey design in well-established productivity frameworks and prior validated measures used in related work \cite{meyer2014software, trinkenreich2024predicting, Casic_Panselina_2025}.
+Future studies are needed to complement perceptual findings with additional empirical analyses (e.g., repository mining or longitudinal behavioral measures).

-\textbf{Reconsidering the ``Fast'' in Productivity.} GenAI tools are reshaping how developers engage with their work and accelerating task execution \cite{peng2023impact}.
-However, our findings suggest that this \emph{fast} pace may be more complex than it appears.
-Across all five SPACE dimensions, we observed minimal shifts in perceived productivity between frequent and non-frequent GenAI users, with most responses falling within the ``no-change'' range.
-Developers also mentioned trading manual coding time for reviewing, validating, and integrating AI-generated outputs.
-This trade-off raises a broader question about the nature of acceleration itself: \textit{Does faster task completion truly represent progress, or merely shift effort without improving outcomes?}

-\textbf{Sacrificing Collaboration.} Communication and collaboration stand out as the dimension where GenAI shows little benefit.
-Nearly two-thirds of participants reported no change or negative effects, regardless of their AI usage frequency.
-This finding raises important questions: if GenAI’s benefits remain largely personal, how can teams maintain shared understanding, coordination, and trust?
-This observation connects to a long-standing concern in SE; collaboration has always been central to productive development.
-As new technologies emerge, they should not only accelerate individual work but also reinforce the collective fabric of software practice.
-This raises the question: is the progression of technology ultimately driving us toward deeper individual silos, rather than fostering mutual awareness and teamwork?

-\textbf{Beyond Fast Pace to Understand the Spurious.} Viewing our results through the SPACE framework offers a nuanced understanding of productivity in AI-mediated development.
-While the framework offers a structured lens across five dimensions of productivity, it cannot fully capture the evolving and sometimes ambiguous nature of GenAI’s impact on productivity.
-Many forms of ``spurious productivity'' may remain unexplored, where surface-level acceleration conceals redistributed or hidden effort.
-Future research should integrate artifact-based analyses (e.g., code quality, style consistency, and robustness) with socio-technical investigations of human interaction and knowledge transfer.
-Only by combining these perspectives can we determine whether the apparent acceleration associated with GenAI reflects genuine improvements in software quality or merely faster, shallower production.

-\textbf{Practical Implications.} For practitioners and organizations, our findings suggest that GenAI tools should be integrated with clear goals and supporting processes rather than assumed productivity gains.
-Without mechanisms to encourage collaborative use and ensure quality, GenAI adoption may increase individual speed by undermining shared understanding and long-term maintainability.

-\textbf{Extending the SPACE Framework.} By operationalizing the SPACE framework in the context of GenAI-assisted development, this study extends its application beyond traditional workflows.
-Our results show both the framework’s robustness and its limitations in capturing emergent, AI-mediated forms of productivity.
-This highlights opportunities for refining or expanding SPACE dimensions as software work continues to evolve.